7 Days Itinerary for Vietnam: Everything You Need to Know

 Before you jet off to Vietnam, make sure you have your ducks in a row with the following entry requirements:

-E-Visa/Visa: Vietnam offers an e-visa option that makes getting your travel documents a breeze.
+• E-Visa/Visa: Vietnam offers an e-visa option that makes getting your travel documents a breeze.
 You can apply online, and it’s generally valid for 30 days.
-Just make sure to check the specifics for your nationality, as some travelers may require a visa on arrival or a regular visa instead.
+Just check the specifics for your nationality, as some travellers may require a visa on arrival or a regular visa instead.

-Valid Passport: Ensure your passport is valid for at least six months beyond your planned entry date.
-Immigration won’t be forgiving if you’re caught short on this one.
+• Valid Passport: Ensure your passport is valid for at least six months beyond your planned entry date.
+Immigration will not forgive you if you miss this deadline.

-Tickets: Keep your return or onward travel tickets handy.
-Immigration officers may ask to see proof that you’re not planning to stick around indefinitely.
+• Tickets: Keep your return or onward travel tickets handy.
+Immigration officers may ask for proof that you’re not planning to stay indefinitely.

 Budget Information